-• the initiation, progress, timing, costs, and results of preclinical or nonclinical studies and clinical trials for our product candidates;

-- the amount and timing of revenues and associated costs from sales of our COVID-19 vaccine; - the results of research and our other platform activities; - the clinical development plans we establish for our product candidates; - the terms of any agreements with our current or future collaborators, and the achievement of any milestone payments under such agreements to be paid to us or our collaborators; - the terms of any other strategic transactions, including relating to any acquisitions, into which we enter; - the number and characteristics of product candidates that we develop or may in-license; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, the EMA and other comparable regulatory authorities; - the cost of filing, prosecuting, obtaining, maintaining, protecting, defending and enforcing our patent claims and other intellectual property rights, including actions for patent and other intellectual property infringement, misappropriation and other violations brought by third parties against us regarding our product candidates or actions by us challenging the patent or intellectual property rights of others; - the effect of competing technological and market developments, including other products that may compete with one or more of our product candidates: - the cost and timing of completion and further expansion of clinical and commercial scale manufacturing activities sufficient to support all of our current and future programs, including the development of modular production and clinical facilities in various markets via our BioNTainernetwork; and - the cost of establishing sales, marketing, and distribution capabilities for any product candidates for which we may receive marketing approval and reimbursement in regions where we choose to commercialize our products on our own.
+- the initiation, progress, timing, costs, and results of preclinical or nonclinical studies and clinical trials for our product candidates; - the amount and timing of revenues and associated costs from sales of our COVID-19 vaccine; - the results of research and our other platform activities; - the clinical development plans we establish for our product candidates; - the terms of any agreements with our current or future collaborators, and the achievement of any milestone payments under such agreements to be paid to us or our collaborators; - the terms of any other strategic transactions, including relating to any acquisitions, into which we enter; - the number and characteristics of product candidates that we develop or may in-license; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, the EMA and other comparable regulatory authorities; - the cost of filing, prosecuting, obtaining, maintaining, protecting, defending and enforcing our patent claims and other intellectual property rights, including actions for patent and other intellectual property infringement, misappropriation and other violations brought by third parties against us regarding our products or product candidates or actions by us challenging the patent or intellectual property rights of others; - the effect of competing technological and market developments, including other products that may compete with one or more of our product candidates; - the cost and timing of completion and further expansion of clinical and commercial scale manufacturing activities sufficient to support all of our current and future programs, including the development of modular production and clinical facilities in various markets via our BioNTainer network; and the cost of establishing sales, marketing, and distribution capabilities for any product candidates for which we may receive marketing approval and reimbursement in regions where we choose to commercialize our products on our own.

-To date, we have financed our operations primarily through the sale of equity securities, revenue from collaborations, and revenue from sales of our COVID-19 vaccine, and we cannot be certain that additional funding will be available on favorable terms, or at all.
-We are currently generating product sales or royalty revenue to finance our operations.
-However, should this change in the future, we expect to finance our future cash needs through a combination of product sales, public or private equity offerings, debt financings, collaborations, licensing arrangements, and other marketing or distribution arrangements.
+To date, we have financed our operations primarily through the sale of equity securities, revenue from collaborations, and revenue from sales of our COVID-19 vaccine.
+While we are currently generating product sales and royalty revenue to finance our operations, we cannot be certain that we will continue to generate sufficient revenue from product sales and royalties to finance our operations.
+If we were to seek financing from outside sources, that additional funding may not be available on favorable terms, or at all.
+Should our revenues from product sales sufficiently decrease in the future, we expect to finance our future cash needs through a combination of product sales, public or private equity offerings, debt financings, collaborations, licensing arrangements, and other marketing or distribution arrangements.
 Any fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts, at the right time, on favorable terms, or at all, including as a result of the impact that the shift of COVID-19 towards an endemic phase and other global events, such as political upheavals and economic downturns, may have on the capital markets.